 Scholarship for Education and Economic Development

-The SEED Program is a USAID sponsored exchange initiative that provides U.S.-based technical training to youth and community leaders enabling them to become important players in key development sectors of their home countries.
-Moreover, the program creates productive and mutually beneficial academic, economic, and social relationships that benefit people of the United States and the Latin American/Caribbean region.
+The SEED Program was a USAID-sponsored exchange initiative that provided U.S.-based technical training to youth and community leaders enabling them to become important players in key development sectors of their home countries.
+Moreover, the program created productive and mutually beneficial academic, economic, and social relationships that benefited people of the United States and the Latin American/Caribbean region.